-In the time since the Board's EV workshop in May 2019, the State of California has increased its commitment to supporting the state's transition from the use of fossil fuels in order to reduce greenhouse gas (GHG) emissions contributing to climate change.
+Since the Board's EV workshop in May 2019, the State of California has increased its commitment to supporting the state's transition from the use of fossil fuels in order to reduce greenhouse gas (GHG) emissions contributing to climate change.
 Additionally, many countries around the world, including the countries in the European Union, China, and more have also committed to efforts similar to those enacted in California, including those supporting alternative fuel vehicles and importantly, supporting electrification of the transportation system.
-California's goal for all new light-duty and passenger vehicle sales are to be GHG emissions free (primarily EVs) by 2035 was set in 2020 by Governor's Executive Order N-79-20.
+California's goal for all new light-duty and passenger vehicle sales to be GHG emissions free (primarily EVs) by 2035 was set in 2020 by Governor's Executive Order N-79-20.